-Kayleigh was delighted to have recently won the 2017 Essex Young Musician of the Year competition, last year she was also the winner of the Freda Parry Scholarship competition.
+She was the winner of the 2017 Essex Young Musician of the Year Competition, as well as the 2016 Freda Parry Scholarship Competition.

-In London, Kayleigh has had the opportunity to work with renowned coaches and conductors such as; Daniel Barenboim, Gustav Dudamel, Graham Johnson, Sarah Walker, and Mary Plazas.
+In London, Kayleigh has had the opportunity to work with renowned coaches and conductors such as; Daniel Barenboim, Gustav Dudamel, Graham Johnson, Sarah Walker, Edith Wiens, Jane Manning, Eugene Asti and Mary Plazas.

 She has performed in a number of highly sought after venues, including; Barbican Hall, The Royal Albert Hall, Milton Court, Buxton Opera House, The Royal Festival Hall, The Vatican and St. Mark’s Basilica.

 This season, Kayleigh is working on a project alongside Ian Burnside, exploring works by composers who emigrated from Germany to Los Angeles in the World War and how this impacted their music.

 This November Kayleigh will also be performing works by Robert Franz, as part of a research project and launch of a new CD of his works that have never been recorded before.

 She continues to work regularly with her vocal quartet ‘The Lakeside Singers,’ providing entertainment for events and functions.
 She will also be covering the role of Diana in Guildhall Opera Schools production of Haydn’s Le Fedelta Premiata.